breuerfelix/breuerfelix.github.io/about.md

 comments: false
 ---

-I am Felix, a [Computer Science Student](https://www.th-koeln.de) living in Cologne _(Germany)_, born in 1994 and tired of updating my age.
+I am Felix, a **Cloud Systems Engineer** living in Cologne _(Germany)_, born in 1994 and tired of updating my age.

 After finishing my apprenticeship in Mechatronics at [Schwarze Robitec](https://www.schwarze-robitec.com), I spend some time working as a Software Developer in different companies while studying Computer Science at the [University of Cologne](https://www.th-koeln.de).
 Currently I enjoy working fulltime as a DevOps Engineer at [inovex](https://www.inovex.de).

 Trying out new technologies is one thing I love the most doing in my spare time.